Salztech1/printf/README.md

-my readme file for printf
-A printf project done by salome and Sophia
+my readme file for printf done by salome and Sophia.